xpeterc1/Sudoku-Webcam/README.md

 Libraries: [OpenCV 3.0](http://opencv.org/downloads.html) and [Java Tesseract OCR](https://github.com/tesseract-ocr/tesseract).

-Personal project for solving Sudoku puzzles using a webcam feed for image capture
+Personal project for solving Sudoku puzzles using a webcam or camera.
+An image is scanned for a puzzle outline, to determine its position in the image.
+Image is scanned for values using OCR, and processed to find amount of hints given by the puzzle.
-and redisplaying the solution back to the user as an overlay on the video display.
+Solve puzzle and redisplay the solution back to the user as an overlay on the video display.

 Image below shows the application running.